 Intro to Citizenship@Mizzou (Part 1)

 New undergraduate students will attend a one-hour Intro to Citizenship@Mizzou.
 All incoming transfer and freshmen students will receive an email about the Citizenship requirements.
 Make-up sessions will go into November for any student who cannot attend Intro to Citizenship during the first few weeks of the semester.
 Please see the section “Information for Incoming Freshmen Students In the Fall” if you are a new freshman student.
-If you are not a new freshmen, you can find a list of all the sessions on Engage.
+If you are not a new freshmen, you can find a list of Part 1 sessions on Engage.

 Citizenship-Approved Sessions (Part 2)

-A series of 50+ speakers, workshops, and events available throughout the semester on various topics like active citizenship, controversy with civility, implicit bias, and allyship.
+A series of virtual workshops available throughout the semester on various topics.
 All incoming undergraduate and transfer students must attend one “Citizenship-Approved Session” and “Intro to Citizenship@Mizzou” before their hold will be lifted for the following semester.
-All sessions will be listed on Engage and many require an RSVP in advance.
-The full list of options is available on Engage.
+All sessions will be listed on Engage and will require an RSVP in advance.
+The list of Part 2 sessions is available on Engage after classes start.